 One last reason it can make sense to refinance or consolidate your loans is if you need to simplify your life and your finances.
 If you’re making several student loan payments every month and have trouble keeping track of them all, refinancing and consolidating allows you to funnel all of your existing loans into one new loan with a new rate and payment.

 While you may not save a lot of money if you don’t get a significantly lower interest rate, you can win the mental battle by reducing the number of payments you’re making down to one.
-For some people, having a single student loan payment to contend with makes it a lot easier to plan, create a budget, and ultimately pay off their student loan debt faster.
+For some people, having a single student loan payment to contend with makes it a lot easier to plan and create a budget.

 Refinancing and Consolidating Your Loans: Risks You Should Know About